bigbug-gg/bigbug-gg/README.md

 ### Hi I'm bigbug-gg 👋

 - 🏠 I am a network application developer residing in Shenzhen, China.
-- 😎 Skills: I am proficient in Rust, Go, PHP, JavaScript, and TypeScript.
+- 😎 Skills: My expertise includes Rust, Go, PHP, JavaScript, and TypeScript.
 - 📩 How to reach me: bigbug-gg@qq.com
 - 😄 Fun fact: Chinese is my native language, and I am capable of reading English.
 However, I rely on machine translation for writing and comprehension.
 In case you find a sentence with grammatical mistakes or that is hard to comprehend, please first translate it into Chinese, then back to English.